josemartos/beerankapi/README.md

-# petproject

-Express RESTful API foundation
+# Express RESTful API foundation

+> Node.js, Express, Jest

 ## description

 Personal project used as an object of experimentation to test new technologies, libraries, frameworks, techniques, etc.

-## tech stack

-Node.js, Express, Jest